DAppExplorerStudio/tronfun-pixel/README.md

 # Tronfun Pixel Game
-A pixel game made by tronfun.io team
+A pixel game based on the TRON protocol which made by tronfun.io team

 [https://tronfun.io/](https://tronfun.io/)